 The art village also features the outdoor Cabaret Theatre, which presents an array of music and theater productions, lectures, and more.

 There is no shortage of amazing outdoor activities to experience in and around St. George, and Little Black Mountain Petroglyph Park is one of them.

-Technically — this park is in Arizona, but it’s only a quick 30 minute drive from St. George, and totally worth the trip.
+Technically — this park is in Arizona, but it’s only a quick 30-minute drive from St. George on the border between Utah and Arizona, and totally worth the trip.
 So what is it?
 An easy, 1-mile hike will take you to see more than 500 petroglyphs representing 6,000 years of human habitation.
 How cool is that?
 You’ll see the rock art on the cliffs and boulders that surround the base of a 500-foot mesa.

 The different designs include spirals, circles, plants, baskets, turtles, lizards, and bear paws.
 Some experts think constellations have been drawn here that may have been part of a calendar.